English Halloumi Cheese (1 Serving (40g))

 Pair with Fiber-Rich Foods

-Add sources of healthy fats like avocados or nuts, such as almonds or walnuts, to your meal.
-They can help moderate blood sugar levels.
+Add healthy fats like avocado or nuts to your meal.
+These can help moderate blood sugar spikes by slowing digestion.

 Stay Hydrated